Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 Climate

-If you live somewhere with lots of rain or cold, wintry weather, then the blades you choose should be able to cope and overcome these obstacles.
+If you live somewhere with lots of rain or cold, wintry weather, then the blades you choose should be able to cope with excessive moisture and cool temps.

 Winter windshield wipers utilize a protective shell or coating around the rubber blade to keep ice and snow from collecting between it and the windshield.
 Some even offer heating elements to melt ice and snow!
 Beam blades are great for cold climates because they don’t have a frame to trap snow.